-Julius Richard Petri studied medicine at the Kaiser Wilhelm Academy for Military Physicians.
-He graduated in 1876 and continued his studies at the Charité Hospital in Berlin.
+Julius Richard Petri studied medicine at the Kaiser Wilhelm Academy for Military Physicians from 1871-1875 and worked for a short time as a military doctor.
+He completed his doctorate as a physician at the Charité in Berlin, which he obtained in 1876.
 Further, Petri had active duty as a military physician until 1882, continuing then as a reservist.

-Petri was assigned to the Imperial Health Office Berlin in 1877.
+From 1882 to 1885 he worked in Görbersdorf as the assistant of Hermann Brehmer at his sanatorium for lung patients before he went to Robert Koch’s bacteriological institute in 1886.
 There, he became an assistant to Robert Koch.
 On the suggestion of Angelina Hesse, the New York-born wife of another assistant, Walther Hesse, the Koch laboratory began to culture bacteria on agar plates.
 In that context, Julius Richard Petri invented the standard culture dish, or Petri plate.
 He then further developed the technique of agar culture to purify or clone bacterial colonies derived from single cells.
 This advance made it possible to identify rigorously the bacteria responsible for diseases.